yuwzho/acme-fitness-store/azure-kubernetes-service/docs/03-create-config-server.md

         image: "<acr-name>.azurecr.io/config-server:<config-server-image-tag>"
    ```

-   This YAML file is used to configure the deployment of the Config Server.
+   This YAML file configures the deployment of the Config Server.
 It includes the environment variables injected into the Config Server.
-For more details about the configuration, see https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_git_backend.
+For more details, see [Spring Cloud Config documentation](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_git_backend).

    Environment Variables:
    - `SPRING_CLOUD_CONFIG_SERVER_GIT_URI`: The URI of the Git repository where the configuration files are stored.